peeyushdev/springComplete/README.md

 Note-> Instead of declaring the beans for BeanPostProcessors we can directly use this:
         <context:annotation-config/>
         this will include all the BeanPostProcessors.

+JSR-250
+1.Standard JSR-> Java Specification Request that defines all the standard annotations.
+    a.@Resource-> similar to @autowire by name,it checks for the name that is passed to it or by default checks for dependency with same name as variable name. b.PostConstruct-> similar to init method that should execute after the bean is created. c.PreDestroy-> similar to destroy method that should execute before the bean is about to destroy.